TL;DR

 When selecting a free workout tracker, consider these key factors that separate serious training tools from basic logging apps:

-Program flexibility: Choose apps that support custom program creation and periodization if you follow structured training plans beyond beginner routines.
+Program flexibility: Choose apps that support custom program creation if you train beyond beginner routines.
+Pre-built programs plus a custom builder give you room to grow.

-Free tier limitations: Evaluate what features are actually free versus locked behind subscriptions.
-Some apps severely limit workout history or exercise tracking in free versions.
+Free tier limitations: Evaluate what's actually free versus locked behind subscriptions.
+Some apps severely limit workout history or exercise tracking, so check before you commit.

-Interface design: Prioritize clean, focused interfaces that don't overwhelm you with unnecessary features during training sessions.
+Interface design: Prioritize clean, focused interfaces that don't overwhelm you mid-session.
 Distraction-free logging improves consistency.

-Data export options: Ensure you can export your training data if you decide to switch apps later.
-Your training history is valuable and shouldn't be locked into one platform.
+Data export options: Ensure you can export your training data if you switch apps later.
+Your training history shouldn't be locked into one platform.

-The best free workout logger depends on your training style and goals.
-Beginners following simple programs might prefer StrongLifts 5x5's focused approach, while intermediate and advanced lifters need the comprehensive tracking that Kenso provides without subscription restrictions.
+The best logger depends on your platform and training style.
+Android users gravitate toward FitNotes or Hevy; iOS lifters have more options.
+Beginners on simple programs might prefer StrongLifts 5x5's focused approach, while intermediate and advanced lifters tend to want the structured progression and program tools Kenso provides.

 Frequently Asked Questions